la2050/archive/_projects/2016/you-cant-get-ahead-if-you-cant-get-around-stories-research-on-howweroll.md

   - Publicity/awareness
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  In Los Angeles, like many major metropolitan areas, you can’t get ahead if you can’t get around.
+Our transportation system — our roads, sidewalks, buses, trains, bikeways — are complex and more interconnected than people think.
+We will spark a series of discussions and online videos that decipher our transportation system — from how it’s funded and who makes the decisions to who depends on our buses and trains as their connection lifeline — and what we can do to make it better for all.
 project_impact: >-
   ["Social & emotional support","Government responsiveness to residents’ needs","Travel time to work","Public transit riders","Transit-accessible